Pre-Conference Workshops

 Length: Half day

-Instructors: Daniel Turek (Williams College, Williamstown, USA), Wei Zhang (University of Glasgow, UK), Perry De Valpine (University of California, Berkeley, USA)
+Instructors: Daniel Turek (Williams College, Williamstown, USA) and Wei Zhang (University of Glasgow, UK).

 Overview: Those who want to learn a general and extensible platform for hierarchical statistical modelling, including custom distributions for ecological models and the new features of HMC and Laplace approximation.
 Attendees should be familiar with writing models in the BUGS language (JAGS, BUGS or NIMBLE).